 Date: 11th October

-What you could do for a Business Post: This year is the 30th anniversary of National Coming Out Day and the official website provides some information about the event.
-It’s also worth searching for #nationalcomingoutday on Instagram and Twitter so you can see an example of the kind of content you should post to take part in this event.
-If your online shop sells any gay pride products and merchandise, you need to get these items promoted both before and during the event itself.
+What you could do for a Business Post: The official website provides some information about the event, but it’s also worth searching for #nationalcomingoutday on Instagram and Twitter so you can see an example of the kind of content you should post to take part in this event.
+If your online shop sells any gay pride products or merchandise, you’ll want to get these items promoted both before and during the event itself.

 What you could do for a Personal Post: Research the kind of content that is shared during this event from previous years, and get involved where you can, even if it’s only posting messages of support to those who are coming out that day.
 Every positive message counts!